benmarwick/killedbypolice/README.md

 Here are some explorations of the data:

-The most common age to be killed by police is the in the late twenties and early thirties, and this has not changed much over time.
+The most common age to be killed by police is in the late twenties and early thirties, and this has not changed much over time.

 ``` r
 library(ggplot2)